Smandanapu/mouse-move/README.md

+🖱️ Mouse Jiggler for macOS
+A simple Python-based desktop app to simulate mouse movement and prevent your Mac from sleeping or starting the screensaver.

+📦 Setup Instructions
-Step 1: Download the Files
+✅ Step 1: Download the Files
-Download the main.py file from this project
+Download main.py from this repository.
-Download the requirements.txt file as well
+Download requirements.txt if available.

-Step 2: Set Up Python Environment
+🧰 Step 2: Set Up Python Environment
-Open Terminal on your Mac
+Open Terminal on your Mac.

 Navigate to the folder where you saved the files: cd /path/to/your/downloaded/files

-Step 3: Install Dependencies
+📦 Step 3: Install Dependencies
+Install the required Python packages:

+With pip:
-Install the required package using pip: pip3 install pyautogui
+pip3 install pyautogui
+Or using requirements.txt:
-Or if you have the requirements.txt file: pip3 install -r requirements.txt
+pip3 install -r requirements.txt

-Step 4: Grant Accessibility Permissions
+🔐 Step 4: Grant Accessibility Permissions
+To allow Python to control your mouse:

-Go to System Preferences → Security & Privacy → Privacy Click on Accessibility in the left sidebar
-Click the lock icon and enter your password
+Go to System Settings → Privacy & Security → Accessibility Click the lock icon and enter your password to make changes.
-You'll need to add Terminal (or whatever app you're running Python from) to the list of allowed apps Step 5: Run the Application
+Add Terminal (or the app you're using to run Python) to the list of allowed apps.
+Ensure the box is checked ✅.

+▶️ Step 5: Run the Application
-In Terminal, run:
+In Terminal, run the app:
-python main.py
+python3 main.py
+The GUI will open with Start and Stop buttons to control the real mouse jiggling.